The Sterlingbuild Guide to Loft Conversions

 Why you should convert your loft

-If you are considering expanding your property and wondering what type of home extension would be best suited to your needs, a loft conversion could be the answer for you.
+If you are considering expanding your property and wondering how best to utalize the space around you, a loft conversion could be the answer.

-Whether the kids have returned from university or you are looking to move your parents in, a loft conversion can be the ideal fit whatever your plans.
+Whether the kids have returned from university or you are moving your parents in, a loft conversion can be the ideal fit whatever your plans.

 Loft conversion ideas

-VELUX pitched roof windows are the perfect choice to light up your new space and should be the first item on your shopping list if you are looking to bring your new room to life and connect it to the outdoors by introducing natural sunlight.
+VELUX pitched roof windows are the perfect choice to bring your new space to life and connect it to the outdoors by introducing natural sunlight.

-VELUX are leaders in manufacturing windows which have ventilation and insulation at the core of design, two vital components in making loft spaces healthy and comfortable.
+VELUX are leaders in manufacturing centre pivot windows for healthy ventilation, while outwardly opening top hung windows for superior, eye level views with no sash to interfere.
 For bedrooms, Noise reduction windows are perfect for keeping out unwanted noise and ensuring a good night's sleep.